morrownr/USB-WiFi/home/Recommended_Adapters_for_Kali_Linux.md

 [2] Supports Active Monitor Mode.

 [3] Monitor mode works well, very well, but Active Monitor Mode appears to be broken for now (2024-09-15).
 Active Monitor Mode is a feature within Monitor Mode that only select users need so it may not be an issue for you.
+Edit on 2025-01-15: I am seeing some reports that Active Monitor mode is now working on the mt7921au chip with kernel 6.12 and later.
+I have not confirmed this myself so further user reports would be helpful.

 Note: Your input to maintain this list is welcome.